The Art of Walt Disney: Editions

-Since its release in 1973, The Art of Walt Disney has expanded and revised its content on five separate occasions; 1975, 1995, 2004, 2011, and 2023.
+Since its release in 1973, The Art of Walt Disney has expanded and revised its content on five occasions; 1975, 1995, 2004, 2011, and 2023.
 Each edition and revision elaborates on the growth of the Walt Disney company throughout the years.
 Paying attention to the inspiration and creations of drawings, cover art, theme park additions and attractions, archives, and interviews with employees.

 1975

 In 1975, Christopher Finch released the first revised, expanded edition of The Art of Walt Disney.
 Finch includes the creative process of Walt Disney, and how his imagination created concepts and creatures that helped build the company.
 Information throughout the book is compiled from interviews with staff members, archives, theme park concepts, and illustrations.

 1995

 The 1995 edition of The Art of Walt Disney discusses the development of the Walt Disney company over the past 20 years since the last edition in 1975.
 Finch examines the history of Disney’s cover art, the illustration, imagination, and animation cels behind newly released films such as The Lion King, Beauty and the Beast, and Aladdin.
 Adding in information on previously-unpublished concept art, and Disney theme park additions.